alejandroliu/0ink.net/_posts/2019-02-19-installing-void.md

 - Includes `autofs` and `nfs-utils` for network filesystems and automount support.

-## nonfree software
+## nonfree software and other repositories

-To enable non-free software, needed for `intel-ucode` and `unrar`, you need to do the following:
+Additional repositories are available to support either non-free software and in the case of glibc, multilib (32 bit) binaries.

+To enable under the musl version:

 ```
 env XBPS_ARCH="$arch" xbps-install -y -S -R "$voidurl" -r /mnt void-repo-nonfree
 ```

-And then install non-free software:
+For glibc:

 ```
-env XBPS_ARCH="$arch" xbps-install -y -S -R "$voidurl" -r /mnt intel-ucode unrar
+env XBPS_ARCH="$arch" xbps-install -y -S -R "$voidurl" -r /mnt void-repo-nonfree void-repo-multilib void-repo-multilib-nonfree
 ```

+Then you can install non-free software.

 ## Enter the void chroot